AbstractSDK/abstract/framework/docs/src/4_get_started/6_module_testing.md

 {{ #include ../../../packages/abstract-client/tests/integration.rs:account_helpers }}
 ```

+You can explore more of its functions in [the type's documentation](TODO).

 ##### Your App Interface

 The `Application<_, MockAppI<_>>` object returned from the `install_app` function is a wrapper around an `Account` that has an App installed on it (in this case `MockAppI`).